HUGO

 Tokens

 Use these tokens when defining the URL pattern.
-The date field in front matter determines the value of time-related tokens.
+These can both be used in the permalinks

 :year